El Inmortal. Gangs of Madrid: Release

+The series had its world premiere at the 2022 Canneseries competing for the Long Form competition.
 The series was presented at the Vitoria-based FesTVal.
 It premiered on Movistar+ on 27 October 2022.

 Reception

 Raquel Hernandez Luján of HobbyConsolas rated the series 70 points ("good") citing the good performances and setting, as well as the soundtrack featuring 90s hits as the best things about the series, while also highlighting two important question marks such as the anticlimactic (open) ending and the poor sound production, with dialogues requiring to be guessed on the fly as inaudible as they are.